-If, after an independent assessment of the risks, PSA Insurance Europe considers that the Standard Formula reflects the risks in an appropriate manner, given the size and complexity of the Company, the ORSA shall rely on the Standard Formula for the assessment of those risks.
+If, after an independent assessment of the risks, Stellantis Insurance Europe considers that the Standard Formula reflects the risks in an appropriate manner, given the size and complexity of the Company, the ORSA shall rely on the Standard Formula for the assessment of those risks.

-The Standard Formula, may not appropriately assess other risks, included in the SCR calculation, because the risk profile of PSA Insurance Europe deviates significantly from the assumptions underlying the formula.
-In this case, the assessment shall be made through an adjustment of the parameters of the Standard Formula.
+The Standard Formula, may not appropriately assess other risks included in the SCR calculation, because the risk profile of Stellantis Insurance Europe of those particular risks may deviate significantly from the assumptions underlying the Formula.
+In such case, the assessment shall be made through an adjustment of the parameters of the Standard Formula.